ring-lang/ring/extensions/microcontroller/ringpico/README.md

 Ring Programming Language for Raspberry Pi Pico
 ===============================================

-In this folder we have extensions related to using Ring on Raspberry Pi Pico
+In this folder we have the RingPico extension for using Ring on Raspberry Pi Pico

 Install
 =======